D4dx-backend/ward-management/ward-management-system/DOCKER_SURVEY_IMPLEMENTATION.md

 # Docker Survey Feature Implementation

 ## Overview
 The Docker Survey feature is a comprehensive survey system that allows Ward Incharges to track the status of various survey questions, with visibility for coordinators and state admins.
-The feature includes docket survey questions, basic survey status, and cluster visit tracking.
+The feature includes docket survey questions, basic survey status, and House Visit tracking.

 ## Features Implemented